Welcome! I'm your guide on this exciting, educational journey through your child's developmental milestones.

 Her new ability to travel will make her very adventurous and she will constantly want to explore the world around her.
 She will still use her senses to learn about her environment, and will become much more adept at communicating verbally using babbling, syllables, and then simple words.

-This is also the stage for the development milestones of of object permanence and the appearance of baby separation anxiety.
+This is also the stage for the development of object permanence and the appearance of separation anxiety.

 She will experience growth and change that will not be matched until she reaches her teenage years.